Your Shared Ownership questions answered

 – Proof of address, recent utility bill etc.

-Q: How long does it usually take to for Help to Buy to reply to an applicant?
+Q: How long does it usually take to for a reply to an application?

 A: Approximately 4 working days, however it’s often confirmed within 2 days – unless it is a busy period.